Touradam/solar-sense/README.md

 ## 📄 License

-© 2025 SEPT LLC.
+© 2025 Solar Sense.
 All rights reserved.

 ---

-**Design and Build by SEPT LLC**
+**Design and Build by Solar Sense**

 *Making Solar Smart and Safe* ☀️